 • Content: Any modern website needs more than just textual content.
 These days, graphics are important as are other types of media such as video, animation and infographics.
 Combining various types of content has the potential to greatly improve the experience of your users.

-The usability of your website is defined by several key factors such as visitor satisfaction with your design style, user-friendliness, reliability, efficiency and whether or not your visitors will be able to remember and recognize your business.
+The usability of your website is defined by several key factors such as visitor satisfaction with your responsive web design style.
 The following takes a look at the most important design considerations that no business can afford to ignore.

-• Consistency: When initially planning your website, you will want to come up with a distinct style in order to brand and represent your business.
-This will make your website more memorable while also lending to a more pleasant user experience.
-Stick with the same style throughout your website through consistent positioning of navigational features and other on-page elements.
+• Consistency: When initially planning your website, you will want to come up with a distinct and consistent style in order to brand your business.
+This will make your website more memorable while and create a better user experience.

-• Usability: It can be tempting to take a radical approach in order to provide a completely unique user experience.
-However, this should generally be avoided as it can increase the learning curve and cause your visitors to lose patience and look elsewhere.
-For the sake of visitor satisfaction, your website must be fast and efficient providing clear controls such as navigational menus, a search box and any other features which they may find helpful.
+• Usability: It can be tempting to take a radical approach in order to provide a completely unique user experience but this can often cause a disastrous user experience and cause your visitors to look elsewhere.
+Your website must also be fast and efficient providing clear controls such as navigational menus, a search box and any other features which users may find helpful.

 • Content placement: Give people what they want and what they expect by placing your content appropriately.
-Engaging headlines followed by useful information, and finally, calls to action, is important if you are trying to advertise something.
-Your homepage, for example, should present visitors with a list of recommended products and special promotions.
+Engaging headlines, useful information, and calls to action are important if you are trying to advertise something.

 • Content clarity: Is your content easily viewable and comfortable to read?
 Avoid falling into some of the common design flaws that many Web designers make.
-Keep things simple and never sacrifice readability for the sake of fancy colors or extravagant typefaces, particularly when it comes to text-based content.
-You can enjoy a little more flexibility with things like headlines and labels, but when it comes to the bulk of any written content, stick to what is fairly conventional.
+Keep things simple and never sacrifice readability for the sake of extravagant colors, design or typefaces.